 An acceptable alternate is for the owner and or managing agent to engage the services of a licensed electrical contractor to be responsible for the operating permit.
 Find a licensed electrical contractor in your area.

 Download a copy of our Electrical Operating Permit Application for further details.

 The City of Surrey issues electrical operating permits only.
 Contact Technical Safety BC (formerly the BC Safety Authority) regarding operating permit requirements for the following technologies operated within the City of Surrey:

 An electrical operating permit is a tool that helps to promote a safe work environment while protecting your investment.
 Poorly maintained electrical equipment is prone to failure.
 In addition to creating possible fire/shock hazards, equipment failure may result in costly down time associated with equipment repairs and or replacement.

-An additional benefit is minor electrical installation can be performed under an electrical operating permit eliminating the addition cost associated with obtaining individual installation permits.
-The requirement for physically inspection will be waived for these minor installations in most instances as the FSR is required to maintain an accurate log book and submit a declaration of compliance for each minor installation.
+An additional benefit is minor electrical installations can be performed under an electrical operating permit eliminating the addition cost associated with obtaining individual installation permits.
+The requirement for physical inspection will be waived for these minor installations in most instances as the FSR is required to maintain an accurate log book and submit a declaration of compliance for each minor installation.